 Even with a few restrictions, Carbonite is one of the easiest-to-handle cloud backup services.

 Backing up data is incredibly comfortable with Carbonite, and you can setup scheduling, or choose to manually backup whenever an external drive is plugged in.
 It gives users a lot of options to customize their backup settings, but not so many that users might get confused.

 - Basic plan lacks external HDD backup

 If you’re looking for a long term storage solution service that uses Amazon’s Cold Storage and backs up NAS devices too — Zoolz is the right pick.
 Better known for its business plans, Zoolz has two other ones that should be considered by home users — Home and Cloud Backup.

 While Cloud Backup helps store data in AWS cold storage, Zoolz Home is the more affordable of the two, and I would recommend it for storing external hard drive data.
 With Zoolz Home, you get four plans, out of which the basic one doesn’t support backing up external drives.

 You’ll have to choose Home Plus, to backup a single external drive, Home Family to backup a maximum of three, or go for Heavy to backup unlimited external hard drives.
 Also, there’s no cold storage with Zoolz Home, but at the same time, you won’t have to wait for around three to five hours for data to restore.

-Geared towards the more professional user, Zoolz also backs up NAS Drives.
+Geared towards the more professional user, Zoolz also provides hybrid backup solutions on NAS Drives.